Predator Concrete Jungle

 Genre: Third Person Game

-Predator: Concrete Jungle was developed by British game developer Eurocom Entertainment and published by Vivendi for Playstation 2 and X-Box.
-Released in 2005, Concrete Jungle was third-person action game in a similar vein to Spiderman.
+Predator: Concrete Jungle is a 2005 video game developed by British game developer Eurocom Entertainment and published by Vivendi for Playstation 2 and X-Box.
 Critical reception was mostly negative towards the game when it came out.

 Banished to a remote planet for 100 years, the Predator returns to Earth in 2030, seeking to redeem itself for a century-old transgression.
 When the code of honor protecting the secrecy of an alien race was abandoned, strange and powerful technology fell into the hands of evil men.
 The Predator must now restore that honor through the complete destruction of those who violated it.